For people in Costa Rica, virtual private networks (VPNs) are fast becoming a popular choice to secure online activity.

-All those pieces cost money, and VPN providers are businesses like any other.
+All this costs money, and VPN providers are businesses like any other.

-With that said, paid VPNs make their money from the sale, but free VPN providers must make money from your use in different ways.
+With that said, paid VPNs make their money from sales, but free VPN providers must make money from your use in different ways.

 Sometimes, a free provider can manage just from limiting functionality.
 If you only have to use a VPN occasionally, a limited free VPN could work for you.